bensobkowiak/ENA_search/README.md

 # ENA_search
-Automated querying and download of ENA database by sequence data run name
+Automated querying and download of sequencing data from the European Nucleotide Archive using the run accession number